Massimo Altomare: Participation with Norwegian bands: Disiplin, Slavia, Dead to This World

 In 2004, m:A Fog was selected by Gorgoroth in order to be auditioned for their 2004 European and South American Tour.
 Although he didn't get the place in the line-up, who was picked up by Dirge Rep (ex Enslaved, Gehenna, Orcustus), m:A Fog got the chance to be known in the Norwegian Black Metal Scene.
 Through this connection, m:A Fog was auditioned in 2005 by Disiplin - at that time one of the rising names in Norwegian scene and one of the bands produced by Moonfog Productions, label ran by Satyr the frontman of the band Satyricon.
 With Disiplin, m:A Fog performed at the 2006 edition of the Inferno Festival in Oslo.
 The Line up of the band was completed by members of Myrkskog and Slavia.

 In 2007 Disiplin were disbanded and Jonas Raskolnikov Christiansen, vocalist of both Disiplin and Slavia invited m:A Fog to join Slavia permanently as drummer, together with Hoest at bass guitar (from Taake), Aindiachaí at guitars (from Taake) and Thurzur (from Taake) at guitars. m:A Fog performed at the 2007 edition of the Hole in the Sky festival in Bergen among many others live appearances.
 After the death of Slavia singer Jonas Raskolnikov Christiansen, occurred on 17 November 2011, Slavia ceased to exist. m:A Fog participated in the farewell concert, that took place in Bergen on 18 November 2011.
-A documentary of that night has been released to the press, with interview contributions from m:A Fog, Satyr and Frost from Satyricon, Gaahl from Wardruna and Nocturno Culto from Dark Throne.
+A documentary of that night has been released to the press, with interview contributions from m:A Fog, Satyr and Frost from Satyricon, Gaahl from Wardruna and Nocturno Culto from Darkthrone.

 The latest Norwegian band in which m:A Fog took part is Dead To This World, formed by the ex Immortal bass player Iscariah, that in Dead To This World takes the role of guitarist/vocalist and main composer.
 The line up of this band is completed by Thurzur (from Taake) at bass guitar and Skyggen (also session in Gorgoroth, ex Thunderbolt) at guitar.